Monitor ingestion data

 Proactive health check

-• Objective: Regularly review the status and health of all configured data sources.
+• Objective: Review the status and health of all configured data sources.

-• Value: Early detection of potential ingestion problems before they impact security visibility.
+• Value: Detect potential ingestion problems before they impact security visibility.

 Alert response